 If we desire to love and follow Messiah Yahushua, then we will consider each area of our life, and will make the necessary adjustments and sacrifices to be in harmony with Father’s Word.

-As we saw in The Pathway of Purity, the missionary J. Hudson Taylor exhorted his fellow workers in the faith, “Do not be afraid of the toil or the cross!”
+As we saw in The Pathway of Purity, the missionary J. Hudson Taylor exhorted his fellow workers, “Do not be afraid of the toil or the cross!”

 Hudson Taylor understood the importance of the application of the ‘cross’ — that is, to ‘crucify’ the fleshly, self-life.
 Taylor knew that ‘the way of the cross’ is where the power of God is found (1Corinthians 1:18).
 This insight is why Taylor was known for statements such as: “An easy-going, non-self-denying life will never be one of power.”

-So, by Father’s grace, let us begin to learn to deny our carnal, selfish nature.
-This is a major ingredient to fighting the good fight of faith.
+So, by Father’s grace, let us begin to learn to deny the carnal, selfish nature.
+This is a major step to fighting the good fight of faith.
 Let us be asking for Father’s help to have a willing heart to deny our selfish ways.

 Many of the Heroes of Faith endured great trials of afflictions (Hebrews 10:32).